-Inside: Children’s books about Hanukkah are perfect to read during the Festival of Lights – we love reading a different Hanukkah book after lighting the candles each night to learn about the history and traditions of this beautiful Jewish holiday.
+Children’s books about Hanukkah are perfect to read during the eight-day Festival of Lights.
+We love reading a different Hanukkah book after lighting the candles each night to learn about the history and traditions of this beautiful Jewish holiday.
 Check out our favorite books here!

-There’s this joke among us Jewish folks that Hanukkah is always either too early or too late… so when on earth is it ever on time?
-Some years the holiday is so early in December that we’ve barely finished our Thanksgiving leftovers, and I already must prepare to make potato latkes for the family Hanukkah party.
+There’s this joke among us Jewish folks that Hanukkah is always either too early or too late – so when on earth is it ever on time?
+Some years the holiday is so early in December that we’ve barely finished our Thanksgiving leftovers, and I already must prepare to make potato latkes and other traditional foods for the family Hanukkah party.
 Yet other years, Hanukkah stretches almost to January 1st!

-No matter when Hanukkah falls, one this is certain: we love to read children’s books about Hanukkah to celebrate the festival of lights!
+No matter when Hanukkah falls, one thing is certain: we love to read children’s books about Hanukkah to celebrate the festival of lights!

-Every year, when my kids pull out our menorahs (including the ones we’ve all made at school over the years!), play with our entire dreidel collection, and attempt to pull the chocolate gelt down from the tippy-top of our pantry, I know the Hanukkah countdown has officially begun!
-And thats when I pull out our kids books about this festive holiday.
+Every year, when my kids pull out our menorahs (including the ones we’ve all made at school over the years!), play with our entire dreidel collection, and attempt to pull the chocolate gelt down from the tippy-top of our pantry, I know winter is here and the Hanukkah countdown has officially begun!
+And that’s when I pull out our kids’ books about this festive holiday.

-Whatever you celebrate this December, whether you’ll be lighting your own menorah for eight nights or teaching your kids about the holiday at home or in school, Happily Ever Elephants has compiled a list of our very favorite chidlren’s books about Hanukkah.
+No matter what you celebrate this December, whether you’ll be lighting your own menorah for eight nights or teaching your kids about the holiday at home or in school, Happily Ever Elephants has compiled a list of our very favorite children’s books about Hanukkah.

 These books celebrate the brave Maccabees who stood up to King Antiochus’ huge army and fought for the right to practice their religion and study their Torah.